cjnaz/cjnfuncs/README.md

 ### Behaviors and rules
 - See `getcfg()`, below, for accessing loaded config data. `cfg` is a global dictionary which may be directly accessed as well.

 - The format of a config file is param=value pairs (with no section or default as in the Python configparser module).
 Separating the param and value may be whitespace, `=` or `:`.

 - **Native int, float, bool, list, tuple, dict, str support** - Bool true/false is case insensitive.
 A str type is stored in the cfg dictionary if none of the other types can be resolved for a given value.
   Automatic typing avoids most explicit type casting clutter in the tool script.
 Be careful to error trap for type errors (eg, expecting a float but user input error resulted in a str).
+Also see the `getcfg (param, types=[])` parameter for basic type checking.

 - **Logging setup** - `loadconfig()` calls `setuplogging()`.
-The `logging` handle is available for import by other modules (`from cjnaz.cjnfuncs import logging`).
+The `logging` handle is available for import by other modules (`from cjnfuncs.cjnfuncs import logging`).
 By default, logging will go to the console (stdout) filtered at the WARNING/30 level.
 Don't call `setuplogging()` directly if using loadconfig.

 - **Logging level control** - Optional `LogLevel` in the config file will set the logging level after the config file has been loaded.
 If LogLevel is not specified in the config file, then the logging level is set to the Python default logging level, 30/WARNING.
   The tool script code may also manually/explicitly set the logging level - _after_ the initial `loadconifig()` call - and this value will be retained over later calls to loadconfig, thus allowing for a command line `--verbose` switch feature.
 Note that logging done _within_ loadconfig() code is always done at the `ldcfg_ll` level.

 - **Log file options** - Where to log has two separate fields:  `call_logifle` in the call to loadconfig(), and `LogFile` in the loaded config file, with `call_logfile_wins` selecting which is used.
 This mechanism allows for a command line `--log-file` switch to override a _default_ log file defined in the config file.
 If the selected